The primary therapeutic use for corn silk for dogs deals directly with the urinary tract.

 Because corn silk contains proteins, carbs, vitamins, fiber, and minerals, it packs a wallop.
 It has the properties of many diuretics as well, plus there is evidence that it can aid in inflammation.

 - Dog with urinary incontinence have been effectively treated with both natural silk from an ear of corn as well as corn silk supplements.
 There’s no guarantee it will work for your dog, but they’re both worth a try.
 If one doesn’t work, then try the other.
-Products like Nature’s Way Corn Silk Capsules have been recommended for use in dogs with bladder or urinary infections due to its function as a mild diuretic.
-There are many stories of pet owners successfully using corn silk to treat dogs with leaky bladders, for instance.
+Products like Nature’s Way cornsilk capsules for dog incontinence have been recommended for bladder or urinary infections due to its function as a mild diuretic.
+There are many stories of pet owners successfully using corn silk for dogs to treat with leaky bladders, for instance.
 It’s a cheap option to try and Nature’s Way gets pretty good reviews on Amazon.

 - Because corn silk has anti-inflammatory properties, it’s ideal when it comes to treating infections in the urinary tract.
 It will improve and increase the output of urine in your dog, but it will accomplish this without increasing or contributing to any irritation.
 It will aid in the existing inflammation, thus making it an ideal treatment for a very tricky condition.